 \subsection{Computability Theory}

 We are going to work inside $\mathcal{N}$.
-Kleene's $T$ predicate, $T(e,x,s)$, holds iff $s$ is the computation history of a halting run of the $e$th Turing machine with input $x$.
-Using course of values recursion, $s$ codes configuration of the $e$th Turing machine with input $x$ for each stage in the run.
-This is one use of the fact that exponentiation is total and G\"odel coding.
-(For the reader who knows to learn more about course of values recursion and G\"odel coding into our fragment $F$, we direct them to H\'ajek and Pudl\'ak \cite{Hajek.Pudlak:93}.)
-Kleene \cite{MR1513071} showed that $T$-predicate, $T(e,x,s)$, is a primitive recursion relation.
-By Bennett \cite{MR2613641}, see Chapter I, Section 3(c) of \cite{Hajek.Pudlak:93}, this graph is $\Delta_0$-definable in $\mathcal{N}$.
-If we have $\mathcal{N} \models I\Sigma_1$ then in $\mathcal{N}$ are all the primitive recursion functions are total but that is not necessary here.
+Kleene's $T$-predicate, $T(e,x,s)$, holds iff $s$ is the computation history of a halting run of the $e$th Turing machine with input $x$.
+Using course-of-values recursion, $s$ codes the sequence of configurations of the $e$th Turing machine with input $x$ for each stage in the run.
+This relies on the fact that exponentiation is total and G\"odel coding is available (for the reader wishing to learn more about course-of-values recursion and G\"odel coding in our fragment $F$, we direct them to H\'ajek and Pudl\'ak \cite{Hajek.Pudlak:93}).
+Kleene \cite{MR1513071} showed that the $T$-predicate, $T(e,x,s)$, is a primitive recursive relation.
+By Bennett \cite{MR2613641} (see Chapter I, Section 3(c) of \cite{Hajek.Pudlak:93}), this relation is $\Delta^0_0$-definable in $\mathcal{N}$.
+If we have $\mathcal{N} \models \mathrm{I}\Sigma^0_1$, then in $\mathcal{N}$ all the primitive recursive functions are total, but that is not necessary here.